 How To Tell if You Have Forward Head Posture

-If you have neck pain on the back of your neck, you probably have forward head posture.
+- If you have pain in the back of your neck, you probably have forward head posture.

 Bad Posture #2: Rounded Thoracic Spine (Kyphosis)